 Book club participants normally would meet at Clarke County Library and bring their lunch to the discussion, thus the name Brown Bag with Books.
 But, for now, you can join from the comfort of your own home virtually!

-Join us LIVE virtually on our next discussion, July 7, at 12:00 PM.
+Join us LIVE virtually on our next discussion, February 2nd at noon.

 Current Book Club Selection

 On February 2nd, we will discuss Untamed by Glennon Doyle.